rigdenlab/conkit/docs/examples/plot_map.rst

 Using a script
 ^^^^^^^^^^^^^^

-If you would like to plot a contact map using ConKit without the overhead of using Python, you can simply use the ``conkit.plot_map`` script.
+If you would like to plot a contact map using ConKit without the overhead of using Python, you can simply use the ``conkit.plot`` script.

 .. code-block:: bash

-   $> conkit.plot_map toxd/toxd.fasta fasta toxd/toxd.mat ccmpred
+   $> conkit.plot cmap toxd/toxd.fasta fasta toxd/toxd.mat ccmpred

 The call above uses the contact prediction file ``toxd.mat`` file, which is in ``ccmpred`` format, and plots the following 2D contact map stored in the file ``toxd/toxd.png``